- Desayuno – Breakfast: 7-10 am

 Mexico’s official language is Spanish, in Puerto Vallarta you’ll find that many locals can speak or understand Engish.
-Hotels, restaurants and services in general have staff that can handle English more or less fluently.
+Hotels, restaurants, and services, in general, have staff that can handle English more or less fluently.

 Try to learn some Spanish and use it whenever possible, this will be appreciated and nobody will laugh at you, so relax and practice a bit.
 Check out a few useful phrases and words in Spanish.

-Puerto Vallarta has a population of 255,725 inhabitants based on the 2010 population census, this makes it the 6th largest city in the state of Jalisco (state capital: Guadalajara).
+Puerto Vallarta has a population of 291,839 inhabitants based on the 2020 population census, this makes it the 6th largest city in the state of Jalisco (state capital: Guadalajara).

 Puerto Vallarta is the government seat of the Municipality of Puerto Vallarta which includes the city itself and populated areas outside of the town itself, from the northern border with the state of Nayarit, which is established by the Ameca river and to Boca de Tomatlan in the south.
 More about Vallarta.

-Public holidays by law are now moved sometimes to the closest work day, normally a Friday or a Monday, so do check on the official holiday calendar each year.
+Public holidays by law are now moved sometimes to the closest workday, normally a Friday or a Monday, so do check on the official holiday calendar each year.

 Read more in our Events & Holiday section.

-- Use Skype, Viber or WhattApp
+- Use Skype, Viber or WhatsApp

-- Limit long distance calls
+- Limit long-distance calls

 - Bill the call to your international phone calling card

-- When possible use public telephones for long distance (the ones clearly marked TELMEX)
+- When possible use public telephones for long-distance (the ones clearly marked TELMEX)

 - Purchase a “debit card” for local calls within Mexico.
 These cards are accepted at all “LADATEL” public phones found in most airports.
 Cards can be purchased at airport shops.
 Rates to call the USA using a LADATEL card run about $3/minute.

 Do drink the water!
 Purified water is standard in all hotels and restaurants.
-In addition Puerto Vallarta’s water authority (SEAPAL) has received special recognition certifying the cleanliness of the local water supply for more than 15 years now.
+In addition, Puerto Vallarta’s water authority (SEAPAL) has received special recognition certifying the cleanliness of the local water supply for more than 15 years now.